-Table A-1 Driver Module

-Option Description Java Used to specify the name of the Java class that is instantiated for the shim component of the driver.
-This class can be located in the classes directory as a class file, or in the lib directory as a . jar file.
+Java: Used to specify the name of the Java class that is instantiated for the shim component of the driver.
+This class can be located in the classes directory as a class file, or in the lib directory as a .jar file.
 If this option is selected, the driver is running locally.

-The name of the Java class is: com.novell.nds.dirxml.driver.ldap.LDA PDriverShim Native This option is not used with the driver.
-Connect to Remote Loader Used when the driver is connecting remotely to the connected system.
-Designer includes two suboptions: Driver Object Password: Specifies a password for the Driver object.
+The name of the Java class is: com.novell.nds.dirxml.driver.ldap.LDAPDriverShim

+Native: This option is not used with the driver.

+Connect to Remote Loader: Used when the driver is connecting remotely to the connected system.
+Designer includes two suboptions:

+- Remote Loader Configuration for Documentation: Includes information on the Remote Loader client configuration when Designer generates documentation for the driver. - Driver Object Password: Specifies a password for the Driver object.
 If you are using the Remote Loader, you must enter a password on this page.
 Otherwise, the remote driver does not run.
 The Remote Loader uses this password to authenticate itself to the remote driver shim.
-Remote Loader Client Configuration for Documentation: Includes information on the Remote Loader client configuration when Designer generates documentation for the driver.